-In FY 1994, the New Hampshire Trial Court ruled in Claremont School District v.Governor [Claremont I] (1994) that the state has a constitutional duty to provide each child with an adequate education.
+In FY 1994, the New Hampshire Trial Court ruled in Claremont School District v.
+Governor [Claremont I] (1994) that the state has a constitutional duty to provide each child with an adequate education.
 Three years later, in December of 1997, the New Hampshire Supreme Court further declared in Claremont II (Claremont v.
 Governor, 1997) that the state education finance system was unconstitutional because it enabled inequitable local property tax rates and fostered inadequate educational opportunities.
 The court ordered that the state needed to define and fund what constituted an adequate education.
 In response to the Claremont rulings, the state legislature eventually passed House Bill (HB) 117 in April 1999 after several failed reform plans (NH H.B.
 117, 1999).
 HB 117 established a foundation grant program for distributing education funding.
 In the eight years following HB 117's passage (FYs 2000-2007), New Hampshire's per capita state education funding increased by \$420, on average, relative to its synthetic counterfactual (see Figure 6a).

 HB 117 enabled increased state education funding by replacing district-controlled local property taxes with a state-controlled state property tax.
-12 As shown in Figure 6b, per capita state property tax revenues increased by approximately \$424 on average (per pupil property tax revenues increased by \$2,438 on average) relative to New Hampshire's synthetic control group after HB 117's enactment (FYs 2000-2007).
-In contrast, local property tax revenues decreased over the same time (per pupil property tax revenues decreased by \$3,180 on average).
-13 HB 117 also increased funding for education by mandating smaller increases to a variety of state taxes, including raising the business enterprise and business profits tax, raising the real estate transfer tax, expanding the rooms and meals sales tax, and instituting a statewide property tax on utility properties.
-In turn, corporate income tax revenues (which includes business enterprise and business profits tax revenues) and documentary/stock transfer tax revenues (which includes real estate transfer tax revenues) increased in New Hampshire after HB 117's enactment relative to the state's synthetic control (see Figure 6a).
-14 The bill also dedicated revenues from future increases in the tobacco tax to the education trust fund and designated certain tobacco settlement funds received by the state for education funding.
+School districts were required to give excess property revenue to the state government if their state property tax revenue was greater than the base foundation grant; however, districts were also allowed to spend more than the base foundation grant by levying additional local property taxes (Lutz, 2010).
+As shown in Figure 6b, per capita state property tax revenues increased by approximately \$424 on average (per pupil property tax revenues increased by \$2,438 on average) relative to New Hampshire's synthetic control group after HB 117's enactment (FYs 2000-2007).
+In contrast, local property tax revenues decreased by \$3,180, on average.
+Together, the sum of local and state property taxes decreased following HB 117's enactment.

+HB 117 also increased funding for education by mandating smaller increases to a variety of state taxes, including raising the business enterprise and business profits tax, raising the real estate transfer tax, expanding the rooms and meals sales tax, and instituting a statewide property tax on utility properties.
+In turn, corporate income tax revenues (which includes business enterprise and business profits tax revenues) and documentary and stock transfer tax revenues (which includes real estate transfer tax revenues) increased in New Hampshire after HB 117's enactment relative to the state's synthetic control (see Figure 6a).
+We do not find that selective sales tax revenues (which includes rooms and meals sales tax revenues) significantly increased in New Hampshire after HB 117's enactment (FYs 2000-2007) relative to the state's synthetic control.
+This is likely due to the rooms and meals sales tax revenues making up a small proportion of selective sales tax revenues.
+The bill also dedicated revenues from future increases in the tobacco tax to the education trust fund and designated certain tobacco settlement funds received by the state for education funding.